Kamla Persad-Bissessar: 2nd term as Prime Minister

-Awards
+Awards and honours

 Personal life

-Persad-Bissessar married Gregory Bissessar in 1971 and they have one son.
-She is a grandmother and also described herself as an adherent of both Hinduism and the Spiritual Baptist faith.
+Persad-Bissessar married Gregory Bissessar in 1971 and they have one son, Chris, and a grandson, Kristiano.
+She and her husband reside in Philippine, Penal-Debe, Trinidad and Tobago.
+She is a grandmother of two and has described herself as an adherent of both Hinduism and the Spiritual Baptist faith.
 She had raised her brother's children after he died in a car accident.